hawkinswinja/evoting/README.md

 ## License

-This project is licensed for public view.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License v3.0.
+See the GNU General Public License for more details